 Once you have a sense of what your colleagues and heroes are doing, then you want to start to generate a list of hashtags that you’re curious about.
 Click the various hashtags to see what content is showing on those pages.

-So there’s a strategy for picking your mental health hashtags that’s a bit like the porridge in the story of the three little bears:
+Think of picking hashtags like finding the ‘just right’ bowl of porridge in the story of the three little bears:

-- This one’s a little too cold (too few people, not updated by others on a consistent basis, not quite the right language for your business or brand)
+- Too cold: too few people, not updated by others on a consistent basis, not quite the right language for your business or brand

 Finally, how many hashtags should you use?